lrgazzella/LBT-Homework1/README.md

-# Secure mobile code operator
+# SMCO - Secure mobile code operator

 Project for language-based technology for security course.
 It is a functional language having a primitive abstraction for securing the execution of mobile code.